 Revenue Protection Policy: Travelling without a valid train ticket

-With the right train ticket, you will avoid being fined, be able to travel when it suits you and may save yourself money.
+With the right train ticket, you will avoid being fined or prosecuted; you will be able to travel when it suits you and may save yourself money.

 If you do not have a valid ticket and are approached by a revenue protection officer, who is an authorised penalty fare collector, you may be liable to a penalty fare (of £20 or twice the full single fare to the next station at which your train stops - whichever is the greater amount), or you may be reported by an Officer of the Railway under the Regulations of Railways Act 1889; the Railway Byelaws 2005, the Fraud Act 2006 for Prosecution.

-If you wish to continue your journey beyond the next station stop you may be required to buy a full single or return fare for the remainder of your journey.
-Railcard discounts may not be available if you are caught travelling without a valid ticket.
+If you wish to continue your journey beyond the next station stop you may be required to buy a full fare single or return ticket for the remainder of your journey.

 We operate a Penalty Fares scheme for three reasons:

 - To build upon the public support of the principle of tackling fare evaders;